-As of 2022, the house is occupied by a buyer who bought the house in 2017.
+As of 2023, the house is owned by an anonymous buyer who purchased the house in 2017.
 The house was last listed on the market in 2016 for $850,000 and was Realtor.com’s most popular house during the first week of its listing.
-However, the 5,000 square-foot home was only sold a year on February 2017, when it was purchased by an unnamed buyer for $605,000.
-This is a sharp contrast to similar houses in the area which go for well above a million dollar.
+However, the 5,000 square-foot home was sold just one year on February 2017, when it was purchased by an unnamed buyer for $605,000.
+In contrast, similar houses along the street go for prices well above a million dollars.

-The previous owners of the iconic house were Caroline D’Antonio and her husband.
+The previous owners of the historic Amityville house were Caroline D’Antonio and her husband.
 The couple bought the house in 2010 at a discounted price of $950,000 after it was listed for $1.15 million, the highest listed price ever for the haunted house.

 The Terrifying History of Amityville Horror House